IndieAuth Ticket Auth

 Summary

-• Alice has choosen to share private things with Bob.
+• Alice has choosen to share a protected resource, for example, a private post on her website, with Bob,

 • Bob advertises a ticket endpoint on his website.

-• Alice sends a ticket to Bob's ticket endpoint, which he can redeem for a token to access Alice's private things.
+• Alice sends a ticket to Bob's ticket endpoint, which he can redeem for a token to access Alice's private post.

 • Bob's ticket endpoint receives a ticket, which he exchanges for a token at Alice's token endpoint.

-• Bob can now access Alice's private things.
+• Bob can now access Alice's private post.

 Use-cases